pbhutchison/Newton-Cotes-Quadrature/README.md

 ### Defining Features

-The Newton-Cotes quadrature rule differentiates itself from most other quadrature rules by evenly spacing each abscissa on the integration interval $[a,b]$ [1].
-The quadrature weights can then be found by interpolating $f$ on the $n$ nodes or applying the method of undetermined coefficients.
-As such, the only consideration for different forms of the Newton-Cotes quadrature rule is the number of nodes and whether the quadrature rule is open or closed.
-There are several common Newton-Cotes quadrature rules, and are also the most straightforward cases.
+The Newton-Cotes quadrature rule differentiates itself from most other quadrature rules by evenly spacing each abscissa within the integration interval $[a,b]$ [1].
+The quadrature weights are found by interpolating the $n$ abscissa using the method of undetermined coefficients.
+That means that a Newton-Cotes quadrature rule depends entirely on the number of nodes and whether the rule is open or closed.
+There are several common Newton-Cotes quadrature rules, which are the most straightforward cases.
 Those cases are the midpoint, trapezoid, and Simpson's rules.
-Other rules exist and have their uses, but they also have weaknesses that make them appear useless.
+Other rules exist and have their place, but they also have weaknesses that make them less functional in practice.

 ### Midpoint Rule